-About TrumpetA trumpet is a blown musical instrument commonly used in classical and jazz ensembles.
-The trumpet group contains the instruments with the highest register in the brass family.
-Trumpet-like instruments have historically been used as signaling devices in battle or hunting, with examples dating back to at least 1500 BC; they began to be used as musical instruments only in the late 14th or early 15th century.
-Trumpets, which are blow horns are used in art music styles, for instance in orchestras, concert bands, and jazz ensembles, as well as in popular music.
+About TrumpetThe trumpet is a brass instrument commonly used in classical and jazz ensembles.
+The trumpet group ranges from the piccolo trumpet with the highest register in the brass family, to the bass trumpet, which is pitched one octave below the standard B♭ or C Trumpet.
+Trumpet-like instruments have historically been used as signalling devices in battle or hunting, with examples dating back to at least 1500 BC.
+They began to be used as musical instruments only in the late 14th or early 15th century.
+Trumpets are used in art music styles, for instance in orchestras, concert bands, and jazz ensembles, as well as in popular music.
 They are played by blowing air through nearly-closed lips (called the player's embouchure), producing a "buzzing" sound that starts a standing wave vibration in the air column inside the instrument.